burritojustice/tangram-play-to-nextzen/README.md

 # TO DO

-- done! ~try to use `fileinput` to read the json filename as a command line argument~
 - doesn't do anything with API keys (stay tuned to nextzen.org for that)
-- doesn't yet look for old-style `vector.mapzen.com/osm` URLs
 - save static geojson files locally?
+- worth parsing the YAML to better handle API keys?
 - IANAD so sorry the code is ugly

+- *done!* ~try to use `fileinput` to read the json filename as a command line argument~
+- *done!* ~doesn't yet look for old-style `vector.mapzen.com/osm` URLs~